tmtsoftware/csw-prototype/cs/README.md

 so that the files do not have to be pulled from the server each time they are needed.
 However care needs to be taken not to allow different threads to potentially read and write the same files at once.

+When using svn (the default setting) this should not be a problem, since no local repository or working directory is used.

 Running the tests
 -----------------